 Considered a versatile form of treatment, dental implants can replace one, multiple, or all your teeth.

 Missing Single Tooth

 Dental implants can be used to replace any amount of missing teeth.
 For a single tooth, a metal connector called an abutment will be attached directly to the implant post, and this will be topped with a natural-looking all-porcelain crown to complete the treatment.

 In the case of multiple missing teeth, two implant-retained crowns can be used to form a bridge.
 These will be placed on either side of the gap in the smile, and then they’ll be bonded to prosthetic teeth that sit above the gum line.

-Dental implants need an adequate amount of healthy, strong jawbone in order to be successfully placed, but a patient may not have this if they’ve suffered bone generation due to tooth loss.
+- Mini Implants: Dental implants need an adequate amount of healthy, strong jawbone in order to be successfully placed, but a patient may not have this if they’ve suffered bone generation due to tooth loss.
 Thankfully, mini-dental implants can work around this.
 As the name suggests, these are much smaller posts, so they’re able to help even those patients who have been turned down for implants in the past.
 Even better, due to their size, they often can be placed faster and require much less recovery time.

 Several factors must be considered when analyzing the cost of dental implants, including:

 - The cost of each implant and the number you need to hold your new teeth in place.